antrea-io/antrea/docs/feature-gates.md

 enabled / disabled consistently in both
 `.conf` entries.

 To enable / disable a feature, edit the Antrea manifest appropriately.
-For example, to enable `AntreaProxy` on Linux, edit the Agent configuration in the
+For example, to enable `FeatureGateFoo` on Linux, edit the Agent configuration in the
 `antrea` ConfigMap as follows: